bozicb/bozicb.github.io/about.md

 Memberships and Reviews
 -----------------------
+* Irish Conference on Artificial Intelligence and Cognitive Science (Program Committee)
-* Information Integration and Web-based Applications and Services (Program Committee Member)
+* Information Integration and Web-based Applications and Services (Program Committee)
 * Journal of Knowledge Management (Reviewer)
 * Journal of Science and Technology Policy Management (Reviewer)
 * Journal of Environmental Modeling and Software (Reviewer)